milvus-io/milvus/docs/design_docs/proxy.md

 exclusive or shared by all collections on the proxy.
 When the proxy applies for the DqRequestChannel and DqResultChannel information of the collection from the Query Coordinator, it can attach the proxy's own ID: ProxyID.

-With DqRequestChannel of the collection, the proxy will create an msgstream object to generate data into DqRequestChannel.
-With the DqResultChannel of the collection, the proxy will create an msgstream object, and Proxy will consume the data in the DqResultChannel.
+With DqRequestChannel of the collection, the proxy will create a msgstream object to generate data into DqRequestChannel.
+With the DqResultChannel of the collection, the proxy will create a msgstream object, and Proxy will consume the data in the DqResultChannel.
 When these msgstream objects are closed, messages cannot be written to or consumed from them.